dbt-labs/docs.getdbt.com/website/blog/2024-04-10-extended-attributes.md

 ---
 title: "Maximum override: Configuring unique connections in dbt Cloud"
-description: ""
+description: "An exploration of new dbt Cloud features that enable multiple unique connections to data platforms within a project."
 slug: configuring-unique-connections-in-dbt-cloud

 authors: [gwen_windflower]

-tags: []
+tags: [analytics_craft, dbt_tutorials]
 hide_table_of_contents: false

 date: 2024-04-10
 is_featured: true
 ---

 dbt Cloud has a suite of new features that enable configuring precise and unique connections to data platforms at the Environment and User level.
 These enable more sophisticated setups, like connecting a project to multiple warehouse accounts, first class support for Staging environments, and User-level overrides for specific dbt versions.
-This gives dbt Cloud developers the features they need to fully support Write-Audit-Publish workflows and safely test upgrading dbt versions.
+This gives dbt Cloud developers the features they need to tack more complex tasks, like Write-Audit-Publish workflows and safely testing dbt version upgrades.
 While you still configure a default connection at the Project level and per-developer, you now have tools to get more advanced in a secure way.
 Soon, dbt Cloud will take this even further allowing multiple connections to be set globally and reused via Global Connections.

 <!--truncate-->